Physics-Lee/Calcium_Imaging_of_Single_Neuron/README.md

 ## template

+Requirements

-Conditions for the soma template: neurite and soma are easy enough to be split.
+* for the soma template: the soma and the neurite are easy enough to be split.

-Conditions for the neurite template

-* neurite is bright enough.
+* for the neurite template: the neurite is brighter than the other channel.
-* neurite and soma are easy enough to be split.

-Conditions for the all template: bright enough.
+* for the all template: the soma and the neurite are brighter than the other channel.

-In the big-gradient exp, usually
+For example, in our taxis project in 2023/11, the green channel is brighter than the red channel, so

 * the red channel is used as the soma template.
 * the green channel is used as the neurite template.